Arthur James Beattie: Awards

-He acted as chairman of Morrison's Academy in Crieff, from 1962 to 1975, and as a governor of Sedburgh School from 1967 to 1978.
+He acted as chairman of Morrison's Academy in Crieff, from 1962 to 1975, and as a governor of Sedbergh School from 1967 to 1978.

 Later life

 In later years he committed to the study of Greek place-names, with a symbiotic use of his philological and topographical skills.
 Unfortunately this research remained unfinished.
 He remained a bachelor and was a keen regular at the New Club and the Scottish Arts Club in Edinburgh for a long time.
 He could appear to be prosaic and inward-looking, but always agreeable and with a dry humor.
 His friends found him true-hearted and sociable, showing him their affections by nicknaming him "Linear Beattie".
 He died after a short illness on 20 February 1996, aged 81.